-It is clear the COVID19 coronavirus pandemic has had a wide impact across the whole economy, with all businesses and individuals experiencing some loss, cost or inconvenience.
+It is clear the COVID19 coronavirus epidemic has had a wide impact across the whole economy, with all businesses and individuals experiencing some loss, cost or inconvenience.
 We have continued to do what we can to help you minimise any adverse impact on your rental investment.

-Since lockdown started in March 2020 we have had many conversations with tenants and landlords understandably expressing concern about how tenancies may be affected.
+Since the first lockdown started in March 2020 we have had many conversations with tenants and landlords understandably expressing concern about how tenancies may be affected.
 Positively everyone has pulled together, recognising this as an extraordinary situation.

 We thought it may be helpful to update you to address some key questions you may have.